kstenerud/concise-encoding/cte-specification.md

 An "array" for the purposes of this spec represents a contiguous sequence of octets.
 The array type determines how those octets are to be interpreted.

-Arrays begin with an encoding type, followed by the data enclosed within double-quotes (`"`) (no whitespace between the encoding type and the opening double-quote).
-[Strings](#string), are an exceptional case, and are handled differently.
+All arrays (except for strings) begin with an encoding type, followed by the data enclosed within double-quotes (`"`).
+There must be no whitespace between the encoding type and the opening double-quote.

 ### String